Vollstedt 1966 Indy car-by-car histories

 Billy Foster raced the #27 during 1966, qualifying well at the Indy 500, and had a number of fine results, including second place at Atlanta in June, where he had qualified fourth, and fifth placed finishes at Langhorne and Milwaukee.
 The two 1966 cars were sold to The Jim Robbins Company, leaving Vollstedt to build new cars for 1967.
 Lucien Bianchi was recruited by Robbins to drive the #27 car, but at Phoenix at the start of 1967, he loaned the car to Mario Andretti, who had damaged his own Brawner-Hawk in practice.
 Unfortunately Andretti also crashed the Vollstedt and did not start.
 Bianchi qualified the #27 at the Indy 500, but was bumped, while Lee Roy Yarbrough qualified the sister car (the #17 now renumbered #67) but crashed early in the race.
 Jim Malloy drove the two cars for the rest of the 1967 season, and again in 1968, when he posted some impressive results: third at Continental Divide in June, third at Langhorne in July, and fourth and third places in the two races at Mont-Tremblant.
 This earned Malloy the #10 for 1969, and he achieved 11th place at Indy in 1969 with one of the 1966 Vollstedts, which was now fitted with a turbocharged Ford.

 The Robbins team was then disbanded, and the old #27 car was sold to Frank Fiore, who entered it for a variety of drivers right up to 1974.
 The Fiore family still own the car.
 The old #17 was bought by Vollstedt as a backup car, and continued to race in supermodified racing in the Pacific northwest for some years.
-Its current whereabouts are unknown.

 Built for 1966 and raced by Billy Foster as the #27 Jim Robbins entry.
 Retained for 1967 and intended to be raced by Lucien Bianchi in 1967 but borrowed by Mario Andretti for the opening race of the 1967 season, only to crash it in practice.
 Bianchi was later bumped at the Indy 500.
 Raced by Jim Malloy for the rest of 1967 and for occasional races in 1968 and 1969.
 To Frank J Fiore's Fiore Racing Enterprises for 1970 and raced as the #43 by Bob DeJong and then in 1971 by Denny Zimmerman.
 Later entered by Fiore as the #43 again for Al Loquasto in 1972, Jerry Karl and Bob Harkey in 1973, and Karl Busson in 1974.
-Later sold by Fiore and the car passed through several collectors until purchase by the Fiore family in 2001.
+Later sold by Fiore and the car passed through several collectors until purchased by the Fiore family in 2001.
 Fiore died in 2007 but his son Frank Fiore Jr (Dallastown, PA) continued with the car's long-term restoration.
 The car appeared in public for the first time in 45 years at the Vintage Celebration at Pocono Raceway in August 2017.

 Driven by: Billy Foster, Mario Andretti, Lucien Bianchi, Jim Malloy, Bob DeJong, Denny Zimmerman, Al Loquasto, Jerry Karl, Bob Harkey and Karl Busson.
 First race: Indianapolis Motor Speedway (R3), 30 May 1966.
 Total of 32 recorded races.